 Why link type matters – If you get a ton of any one type of link, this can be seen as unnatural and thus a red flag within Google’s algorithm.
 Now, the caveat to that is that not all link masses are the same.
 For example, getting a mass amount of directory links have more negative value than, for example, a mass of editorially given links.

 What does text variance mean – Does the text used to link to your website vary, or is it the same text for the majority of links.

 Why text variance matters – Just by the natural evolution of gaining inbound links, you would not expect them all to be saying the same thing (the same anchor text keywords).
-You would expect that each link because done by a unique person, would have slightly or completely different words used for the anchor text of the link.
+You would expect that each link would have slightly or completely different words used for the anchor text of the link because done by a unique person.

 What does website value mean – Are the majority of your links coming from high-value websites?

 Why website value matters – Yes, diversity is key, but you want to make sure the majority of links come from websites of high value.